Joint Optimization of Multi-agent Memory System: Experiments

 \section{Experiments}

-In this section, we conduct extensive experiments to validate the effectiveness of our proposed CoMAM by addressing the following questions: \begin{itemize}[leftmargin=*, itemsep=0pt, parsep=0pt, topsep=0pt] \item RQ1: How does CoMAM perform against leading baselines of memory systems for personalization? \item RQ2: What is the contribution of each agent within the memory system? \item RQ3: What is the impact of regularizing agents' execution as an MDP for jointly optimizing the memory system? \item RQ4: What is the contribution of adaptive credit assignment for facilitating collaboration in the memory system? \item RQ5: What is the computational cost of the CoMAM?
+In this section, we conduct extensive experiments to validate the effectiveness of our proposed CoMAM by addressing the following questions: \begin{itemize}[leftmargin=*, itemsep=0pt, parsep=0pt, topsep=0pt] \item RQ1: How does CoMAM perform against leading memory systems? \item RQ2: What is the contribution of each agent within the memory system? \item RQ3: What is the impact of inter-agent dependency modeling for joint optimization? \item RQ4: What is the contribution of adaptive credit assignment for the specialization agents? \item RQ5: What is the computational cost of the CoMAM?

 \end{itemize}